Business

 congress centres, trade fair facilities, financial districts and

-The city has two important congress centres.
+The city has several important congress centres.
 The

 Palacio Municipal de Congresos is located in the IFEMA trade fair area,